vizzuhq/vizzu-lib/docs/content/tutorial/15-animcontrol.md

 ]);
 ```

-The initial state of the animation can be set in this case too, using the
+The initial state of the animation can be set, too, by using the
 second argument of the animate() method.